pelithne/k8s-short/workshop.md

 #### note: in the command above, we attach the ACR created previously.
 This is to allow the AKS cluster to download images from the container registry.

-The creation time for the cluster should be around 5 minutes, so this might be a good time for a leg stretcher and/or cup of coffee!
+The creation time for the cluster should be around 5 minutes.

 ### 3.6.2.
 Get access to the AKS Cluster

-In order to use `kubectl` you need to connect to the Kubernetes cluster, using the following command (which assumes that you have used the naming proposals above):
+In order to use `kubectl` you need to connect to the Kubernetes cluster, using the following command (which assumes that you named the cluster k8s):

 ```azurecli
 az aks get-credentials --resource-group <resource-group-name> --name k8s